Photos clockwise from top left:

 This photo was taken along our route to Mt.
 Etna -- it is a LONG climb!

-The Mighty Mount Etna: The third hardest bike climb in Italy (just behind the incomparable Scanuppia), is located in the east coast of Sicily, between the cities Messina and Catania.
-This is our second volcano in the World Top 10 after the incomparable Mauna Kea.
+The Mighty Mount Etna: The third hardest bike climb in Italy (just behind the incomparable Scanuppia and Alpe Fuori), is located in the east coast of Sicily, between the cities Messina and Catania.
+This is our second volcano in the World Top 25 after the great Mauna Kea.
 The last 8.5 kilometers at 11.4% from Rifugio Giovanni Sapienza are dirt and volcanic dust, better navigated by mountain bike.
 We used a cross bike with 40mm and that was a chore and barely manageable.

 PASSO DELLA FORCELLA, FRIULI-VENEZIA GIULIA

-Whoa -- go west out of Ovara (instead of east to the mighty Zoncolan) and you quickly encounter what is rightly one of the Top 10 most difficult road bike climbs in the world.
+Whoa -- go west out of Ovara (instead of east to the mighty Zoncolan) and you quickly encounter what is rightly a World Top 25 bike climb.
 Passo della Forcella is an extremely steep climb from start to finish.
-There are many tight and incredibly steep tornante, making it very difficult and somewhat dangerous (particularly in the wet conditions we encountered on our day up the mountain) to get our midsize rental car up.
+There are many tight and incredibly steep tornante, making it very difficult and somewhat dangerous (particularly in the wet conditions we encountered on our day up the mountain) to get our midsize rental support car up.
 We do not recommend you have anyone accompany you via automobile when you climb this beast unless their vehicle is short, narrow and four wheel drive.

 COLLE DELLE FINESTRE, PIEDMONT REGION